 "Now I believe I owe you a hearty meal."
 Jack said, "Shall we retire to my abode?"

 I let him lead me down the debris scattered street.

 "You won't need that."
 Jack said, looking down at the fire axe.

 "I think I'll hang on to it for a while."
 I said.

 "As you wish."

 While we walked along I finally took some time to get familiar with my surroundings.
 The street was narrow - definitely not Commercial Drive or Broadway, and the buildings on either side were a mishmash of old and older.
 I looked up and saw that the sky was an expanse of red-tinted charcoal - like the worst case of smog I'd ever seen.
-The air itself was heavily stained that annoying shade of red that comes from sunlight struggling its way through smoke.
-As I was looking up I saw an old wooden house tenuously perched on the flat roof of an old brick building.
+The air itself was saturated with that annoying shade of red that comes from sunlight struggling its way through smoke.
+As I was looking up I saw an old wooden house tenuously perched on the flat roof of an old brick building like a strange mushroom.

 "What the fuck is that all about?"
 I asked, motioning to the house squatting lopsided on top of the building that looked like a tenement from the 1920s.

 "Ah, yes."
 Jack said, glancing up, "That happens occasionally; when a new building falls up, the one it's replacing rides up on top of it instead of collapsing."

 "Where am I?"
 I asked, thinking maybe I did die and was now in some manifestation of hell.
 How can a building fall up under an old one?